janicebargoria/OLXAPI/README.md

 | car_features | No | Array numeric | features
 | images | No | Array string | Ad images url array

--Important for images array: not allowed repeated URLs, max 6 images, first image will be the Main picture)
+ - Important for images array: not allowed repeated URLs, max 6 images, first image will be the Main picture

 ```sh
 $data['id']='{identify}';